- Who We Are

-Mr. Higgins has had a distinguished career both in public affairs and the private sector, most recently as the founding Chief Executive and Director of Prosetta Corporation, a biotechnology company focused on novel drug discovery and development.
-As a state and federal official, he led various initiatives in public health and welfare.
-As a businessman and entrepreneur, he created several successful ventures and is a former President of Business for Social Responsibility.
+Mr. Higgins has had a distinguished career both in public affairs and the private sector, most recently as the founding Chief Executive of Berkeley Energy Sciences and earlier, Prosetta Corporation, a biotechnology company headquartered in San Francisco.
+As a state legislator and later as a federal official, he led various reforms in public and community health.
+As a businessman and entrepreneur, he created several successful companies and retired as a Senior VP at Edison International.
+Subsequently, he became President of Business for Social Responsibility.

 Mr. Higgins has been a volunteer board member for many health, social service and arts agencies during his career.
-In recent years, he has served on the board of the California Coalition for Clean Air and the National Health Law Program.
-Currently, he is on the boards of the Third Street Clinic and Tutor Corps in San Francisco.
-He is also on the board of the Human Rights Watch Council for Northern California and St. Ambrose University.
-Mr. Higgins has been on the board of SCAN Health Plan for over a dozen years.
+Currently, he is on the boards of The Zen Hospice Center in San Francisco and St. Ambrose University.
+Mr. Higgins has been on the board of SCAN Health Plan for over 15 years.

 Mike Noël is a former Chief Financial Officer and Senior Vice President of Edison International and Southern California Edison Company, corporations where he spent more than 30 years in various executive and financial-management positions.
 Among his accomplishments was leading a team that issued the world’s first corporate ‘Shogun’ bonds (dollar-denominated bonds sold in Japan), as well as creating the nation’s first minority-owned and female-owned investment manager pool of funds for Edison’s employee pension fund.
 Also, he was a founder of The Academy of Business Leadership, a non-profit organization of business leaders teaching business, finance and investments to disadvantaged teenagers, for which Mr. Noël was awarded its "Outstanding Leadership" award.

 Mr. Seaver was, until recently, a senior partner at Latham & Watkins, an international law firm.
 His practice concentrated on counseling public companies in mergers and acquisitions, financings and governance issues.
 He was the primary outside counsel to several New York Stock Exchange and Nasdaq Global Stock Markets.
 Mr. Seaver and his wife helped found the Westerly School of Long Beach, the first independent, non-sectarian K-8 school in Long Beach, California; he was a board member for nine years and head of the finance committee for five years; his wife was the founding board President serving in that position for seven years.
-Mr. Seaver also serves on the Executive Committee of Opera Pacific, the twelfth largest opera company in the United States, producing operas on the Orange County Performing Arts Center stage; he served as chairman of the company for eight years.
+Mr Seaver also served for on the board of directors for 14 years, eight years as the chairman, of Opera Pacific, then the twelfth largest opera company in the United States.

 Paul Torrens, MD, MPH